• Skip to primary navigation

 remove overgrown aloe leaves

-You should remove these leaves in order to allow the other leaves to get more sunlight and air.
+You should remove these leaves to allow the other leaves to get more sunlight and air.

 Similarly, you will need to get rid of the damaged leaves from the plant.
 It will make your plant look better aesthetically.